takabrk/-takabrk-takabrk.github.io/valkyriedocs/_build/html/_sources/valkyrie/valkyrie001.rst.txt

 "providing execution environment for Linux/Windows applications", "providing software development and web development environment", "providing multimedia contents creation environment , "Providing cutting-edge science and technology/data science environment","building a gaming environment".

-It is equipped with popular application such as "Chromium Browser","GIMP","Shotcut","SM Player","Sayonara Player","Emacs","PlayOnLinux"etc.
+It is equipped with popular application such as "Chromium Browser","GIMP","Shotcut","SM Player","Sayonara Player","Emacs","PlayOnLinux","OBS Studio","Shotcut",etc.
 This os almost covers work to perform by desktop computing.
 By SSB(Specific site Browser), it can use the strong online service like desktop application.
 Valkyrie Super Remixed Linux can perform automatic sentence construction and reading aloud with the artificial intelligence from a change of the system startup sound, addition of new application in original application "Viper Tools".